Lukintosh/LKE-programming-language/README.md

 # LKE-programming-language
-How to program in LKE!
+How to create an "ARMintosh" for Raspberry Pi 4!

 Installing LKE Extension on Mac & Linux